akka/akka/akka-docs/intro/getting-started-first-scala-eclipse.rst

 Eclipse builds your project on every save when ``Project/Build Automatically`` is set.
 If not, bring you project up to date by clicking ``Project/Build Project``.
 If there are no compilation errors, you can right-click in the editor where ``Pi`` is defined, and choose ``Run as.. /Scala application``.
 If everything works fine, you should see::

-    AKKA_HOME is defined as [/Users/jboner/tools/akka-actors-2.0-SNAPSHOT]
-    loading config from [/Users/jboner/tools/akka-actors-2.0-SNAPSHOT/config/akka.conf].

     Pi estimate:        3.1435501812459323
     Calculation time:   858 millis

-If you have not defined an the ``AKKA_HOME`` environment variable then Akka can't find the ``akka.conf`` configuration file and will print out a ``Can’t load akka.conf`` warning.
-This is ok since it will then just use the defaults.

 You can also define a new Run configuration, by going to ``Run/Run Configurations``.
 Create a new ``Scala application`` and choose the tutorial project and the main class to be ``akkatutorial.Pi``.
-You can pass additional command line arguments to the JVM on the ``Arguments`` page, for instance to define where ``akka.conf`` is:
+You can pass additional command line arguments to the JVM on the ``Arguments`` page, for instance to define where :ref:`configuration` is:

 .. image:: ../images/run-config.png